 Whether your student loans can be forgiven through Public Service Loan Forgiveness depends primarily on where you work.
 Your employer has to meet eligibility requirements for offering a public service.

 For law enforcement officers, working for a qualified employer is standard.
-Government organizations that enforce laws at all levels can qualify you for PSLF.
-Employers from tribal and city police, county sheriff departments, state police, and all the way up to federal agencies should qualify for Public Service Loan Forgiveness.
+Government organizations that enforce laws at all levels, including federal, state, local and tribal, should qualify for Public Service Loan Forgiveness.

 - Bureau of Indian Affairs Police

 - Federal Bureau of Investigation (FBI)